silas-schweizer/reading_challenge_flask/RAILWAY_DEPLOY.md

 Railway should automatically detect the Python app and use:
 - Build Command: `pip install -r requirements.txt`
 - Start Command: `gunicorn wsgi:app`

+The React frontend build files are already included and will be served by Flask.

 The Procfile is already configured for this.